Our Board of Directors

 Pat Donohue

-He is a General Manager – Innovation at Snap-on, Inc., a global tool manufacturer.
-Pat has held roles as a design engineer, process-improvement consultant, business development leader at multiple startups, marketing and sales strategy development and execution, and most recently in user-centered design and product innovation.
+He is the Director of Growth Strategy at Kem Krest, a leading logistics and supply chain company headquartered in Elkhart, IN.
+Pat has held roles as a design engineer, process-improvement consultant, business development leader at multiple startups, marketing and sales strategy development and execution, and in product innovation and user-centered design.
 Pat holds a BSME, University of Illinois, Champaign-Urbana, and an MBA with concentrations in Economics and Strategy from the University of Chicago Booth School of Business.
-Pat is a soccer coach with Glenview AYSO, is a Caucus Member for Glenview School District 34, and is proud to be a founder of the Snap-on “Secret Santa” program, providing Christmas gifts for over 400 needy children in Kenosha annually.
+Pat is a Caucus Member for Glenview School District 34, and is the founder of a “Secret Santa” program that coordinated donations and distribution of Christmas gifts for over 400 needy children in Kenosha.
 Pat is a member of the LSSC Board of Directors.

 Sonya Malunda